uliska/scheme-book/intro/README.md

 results may not be (completely) compatible with LilyPond.
 If you are not fully aware of that fact looking for help on the net can be quite off-putting.

-The Scheme impementation used by LilyPond is the one included in [Guile 1.8](http://www.gnu.org/software/guile/), which is the official application platform and extension language of the [GNU](http://gnu.org) operating and software system.
+The Scheme implementation used by LilyPond is the one included in [Guile 1.8](http://www.gnu.org/software/guile/), which is the official application platform and extension language of the [GNU](http://gnu.org) operating and software system.
 Therefore the official resource for any questions is the [GNU